 - Have I looked at multiple cards from different lenders?

-- Will I be able to make monthly payments on time?
+- Will I be able to make the monthly payments on time?

-- Which rewards or perks do I qualify for?
+- What rewards or perks do I qualify for?

 - Will I use the rewards or perks that the credit card offers?